• Skip to primary navigation

 This review is completely independent, we visited anonymously and paid our entrance tickets in full.

-25,000 soldiers of the British 30th Corps landed on Gold Beach at the dawn of D-Day.
+25,000 soldiers of the British 30th Corps landed at Gold Beach on the eve of D-Day.
 Their objective?
-Liberate Bayeux, take possession of the road linking it to Caen, and link up with the Canadians, who landed at Juno Beach, and with the Americans at Port-en-Bessin, following their landing at Omaha Beach.
+Liberate Bayeux, take possession of the axis linking it to Caen, and link up with the Canadians, who landed at Juno Beach, and with the Americans at Port-en-Bessin, after landing at Omaha Beach.
 Most of these objectives were achieved during the day, although the British encountered strong German opposition in the Asnelles sector.
 The capture of Arromanches paved the way for the creation of the artificial port of Mulberry, a considerable asset for the Allies in the aftermath of the conflict.

-You’ll soon have access to a short video listing the must-do activities in Gold Beach.
+You will soon have access to a short video listing the must-do activities at Gold Beach.

 Where is Gold Beach?